BrentGrammer/ModernizeJSApp/README.md

 - Each branch is an iteration of the app trying out different tooling and setup.
 - Consult the README in the branch for prerequisites and documentation.

+## Notes on Parcel

+- splitting your js files into folders in the src folder will do the same when they are bundled in case you want to separate main bundles for different pages.